Utah Deaf History and Culture

 Former Deaflympics Snowboarder Jeff W. Pollock enjoys snowboarding, skiing, skateboarding, wakeboarding, waterskiing, motorcycling, and any other sport that requires him to stand or sit on something while moving quickly!
 He relocated to Utah from Michigan in 1994 to pursue his passion for outdoor activities.

 Since its inception in 1998, Jeff has been a member of the U.S. Deaf Snowboard Team.
-In the last three winter Deaflympics, he has won four medals, as well as other medals in local and national USASA championships.
+In the last three winter Deaflympics, he has won four medals and other medals in local and national USASA championships.

 Jacob Buzianis, Deaf Kiteboarder

 Jacob Buzianis is a kiteboarder who is deaf.
-He got his first kiteboarding lesson on a beach in Maui, according to his website, and was instantly hooked!
+According to his website, he got his first kiteboarding lesson on a beach in Maui and was instantly hooked!

 Jacob has a fantastic kiteboarding website with lots of photographs and videos.